microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 2. **Provision Azure resources needed for Azure Devops pipeline**

-    This step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure Devops.
-Without this setup step, you cannot deploy Cobalt templates to Azure Devops.
+    This step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure DevOps.
+Without this setup step, you cannot deploy Cobalt Infrastructure Templates to Azure DevOps.

     * Create a registered Azure AD (AAD) app for Cobalt deployments
         1. Sign-in to your organization's Azure account. (https://portal.azure.com)